 The Vertical synchronization option ties the output of the graphics engine to the vertical refresh rate of the monitor to prevent situations in which a portion of the screen isn't updated at the same time as another portion of the screen.
 This option is enabled by default and ensures that the screen only updates from top to bottom, which avoids creating a torn-edge effect between two regions of the screen.

 The Hardware antialiasing option enables filtering directly on the graphics card hardware, rather than software-based filtering.
 Hardware antialiasing can greatly improve the rendering quality of 2D and 3D content, but this option is only supported in hardware on high-end graphics cards.
 This option is not enabled by default.
 It provides higher-quality rendering but may lower performance.

 The visualization cache improves rendering performance.
 The cache is stored at [install drive]:\Users\<username>\AppData\Local\ESRI\Local Caches by default, but you can specify a different local path or UNC path to store the cache.
 As you work, the cache can get quite large, so choose a path that is always accessible and can accommodate a large amount of data.
 If the location is invalid or inaccessible, no cache will be created, and draw performance will likely suffer.

-To troubleshoot rendering issues, or otherwise free up disk space, you can delete the entire cache by checking Clear cache.
+To troubleshoot rendering issues, or otherwise free up disk space, you can delete the entire cache by clicking Clear Cache Now.
+You will be asked to confirm your choice.
 The cache will be deleted once you click OK to close the Options dialog box, and the project will close and reopen.
 You can remove the visualization cache for a specific layer using the layer's cache properties; the existing cache for other layers will not be removed.